JUNYOKAN!

 8-20 October 1944:

-At 1700, departs Yashima anchorage towards the Philippines in Vice Admiral Ozawa Jisaburo's (former CO of HARUNA) Northern Mobile ("Decoy") Force: CruDiv 31's ISUZU, DesDiv 41's KUWA and SUGI, DesDiv 43's MAKI and the KIRI, DesDiv 61's AKIZUKI, HATSUZUKI, WAKATSUKI and SHIMOTSUKI.
+At 1700, departs Yashima anchorage towards the Philippines in Vice Admiral Ozawa Jisaburo's Northern Mobile Force: CruDiv 31's ISUZU, DesDiv 41's KUWA and SUGI, DesDiv 43's MAKI and KIRI, DesDiv 61's AKIZUKI, HATSUZUKI, WAKATSUKI and SHIMOTSUKI.

 ISUZU and her destroyers screen CarDiv 1's ZUIKAKU, ZUIHO, CHITOSE and CHIYODA, CarDiv 4's HYUGA and ISE and light cruisers OYODO and TAMA.